SealJonny/nextsyncengine/README.md

       - ...
     - ...
   - ...

-🕒 Caching: The folder structure is cached to improve performance.

 ⚠️ **Important: Do NOT change or delete the local and remote root folder or their content while the application is running!**

 ### 🚀 Features